 But wait, there’s more on the greater grison!

 6.)
-They kill their prey via a powerful bit to the vertebra just behind the skull.
+They kill their prey via a powerful bit to the vertebra just at the base of the skull.

 7.)
 Greater grisons have anal scent glands, like all musteliaes, that secrete a yellowish or greenish musk.
 This musk isn’t especially noxious when compared with that of other species, it can still be sprayed at attackers, as well as being used to mark their territory.